awlondon/NucorAlb/README.md

 # NucorAlb – Anti-Corruption Android App

-NucorAlb (short for No Corruption Albania) is a native Android application that provides a hub for sharing corruption‑related stories, forum posts, wiki articles and details about institutions.
+NucorAlb is a native Android application that provides a hub for sharing corruption‑related stories, forum posts, wiki articles and details about institutions.
 The repository contains the complete Android Studio project for the app.

 ## What the app does